-Category Actions Performed Certificates If no certificates for the host are found in /var/simp/environments/ simp/site_files/pki_files/ files/keydist, simp config will use SIMP's FakeCA to generate interim host certifi- cates.
-These certificates, which are independent of the certificates managed by Puppet, are required by SIMP and should be replaced by certificates from an official Certificate Authority , as soon as is practical.
-Digest Algorithm for FIPS When the system is in FIPS mode, simp config will set the Puppet digest algorithm to sha256 to prevent any Puppet-related actions executed by simp config from using MD5 checksums.
-Note that this is not all that must be done to enable FIPS.
-The complete set of actions required to support FIPS is handled by simp bootstrap.
-GRUB When the user selects to set the GRUB password simp config will set the password in the appropriate grub configuration file, /etc/grub.
-1.5.1.5 confor/etc/grub2.cfg.
-LDAP When the SIMP server is also an LDAP server, simp config • Adds simp::server::ldap to the SIMP server host YAML file, which allows the SIMP server to act as a LDAP server • Adds the hash of the user-supplied LDAP root password to the SIMP server host YAML file as Lockout Prevention simp_openIdap::server::conf::rootpw to the SIMP Lockout Prevention When the SIMP server is installed from ISO, the install creates a local simp user that the SIMP server configures to have both su and ssh privileges.
-(This user is provided to prevent server lockout, as, per security policy, SIMP by default disables logins via ssh for all users, including 'root'.)
-So, when SIMP is not installed from ISO, simp config does the following: Warns the operator of this problem Writes a lock file containing details on how to rectify the problem.
-This lock file prevents simp bootstrap from running until the user manually fixes the problem.
-Turns off the SIMP server configuration that allows su and ssh privi- leges for an inapplicable simp user.
-Network • When the user selects to configure the network interface, simp config uses Puppet to set the network interface parameters in sys- tem networking files and to bring up the interface. • simp config sets the hostname.
-Puppet Copies SIMP modules installed via RPM in /usr/share/simp into the Puppet environments directory /etc/puppetlabs/ code/environments if necessary. • When selected, sets the default Puppet environment to 'simp', back- ing up the existing 'production' environment, if it exists. • Creates/updates /etc/puppetlabs/puppet/autosign. conf. • Updates the following Puppet settings: digest_algorithm, keylength, server, ca_server, ca_port, and trusted_server_facts. • Updates /etc/hosts to ensure a puppet server entry exists.
-SIMP Hiera & Site Manifest • Sets the \$simp_scenario variable in the site.pp of the 'simp' en- vironment to the user-selected scenario. • If a host YAML file for the SIMP server does not already exist in /etc/puppetlabs/code/environments/simp/data/ hosts does not already exist, simp config will create one from a SIMP template. • Updates the SIMP server host YAML file with appropriate PuppetDB 66 settings.
-66 • Creates YAML file containing globapter relevaned of Knowledge server and SIMP clients in the 'simp', environment, simp/data/ simp_config_settings.yaml YUM • When the SIMP filesystem YUM repo from an ISO install ex-
+Category Actions Performed Certificates If no certificates for the host are found in /var/simp/ environments/production/site_files/ pki_files/files/keydist, simp config will use SIMP's FakeCA to generate interim host certificates.
+These certificates, which are independent of the certificates managed by Puppet, are required by SIMP and should be replaced by certificates from an official Certificate Authority, as soon as is practical.
+GRUB When the user selects to set the GRUB password SKeB simp config will set the password in the ap- propriate grub configuration file, /etc/grub.conf or /etc/grub2.cfg.
+After initial configura- tion, the GRUB password can be managed with the simp-simp_grub module.
+See Managing GRUB Users for more information.
+LDAP When the SIMP server is also a SIMP-provided LDAP server, simp config • Adds simp::server::ldap to the SIMP server host YAML file, which allows the SIMP server to act as a LDAP server Adds the hash of the user-supplied LDAP root password to the SIMP server host YAML file as simp_openldap::server::conf::rootp to the SIMP Lockout Prevention When the SIMP server is installed from ISO, the install creates a local simp user that the SIMP server configure to have both su and ssh privileges.
+(This user is provider to prevent server lockout, as, per security policy, SIMP by default disables logins via ssh for all users, includ- ing root.)
+So, when SIMP is not installed from ISO, simp config does the following: Warns the operator of this problem Writes a lock file containing details on how to rea Writes a lock file containing details on how to rectify the problem.
+This lock file prevents simp bootstrap from running until the user manu- ally fixes the problem.
+Turns off the SIMP server configuration that al- lows su and ssh privileges for an inapplicable simp user.
+Network When the user selects to configure the network interface, simp config uses Puppet to set the network interface parameters in system network- ing files and to bring up the interface. • simp config sets the hostname.
+Puppet • Creates a new production SIMP Omni- Environment unless force-config is spec- ified.
+Backs up any existing 'production' environment prior to creating a new one.
+4.4.
+CIMP Hoor Cride • Creates/updates /etc/puppetlabs/ 1.4.
+SIMP User Guide puppet/autosign.conf.
+127 • Updates the following Puppet settings: digest_algorithm, keylength, server, ca_server, ca_port, and simp config Output